 Reception to Year 2

 Our engaging Gallery-based sessions are designed to raise pupils’ curiosity and build their confidence in looking at and responding to portraiture.
-Drawing activities support learning in the sessions.

 90 minutes – unless otherwise stated

 FREE (unless otherwise stated) Cancellation and non-attendance charges apply.
 See terms and conditions

 What is a portrait?
 Why do we make them?
 Why do we display them?
 Pupils consider these questions on their first visit to the National Portrait Gallery.
 Through discussion, role play and drawing this interactive session encourages pupils to consider portraiture and the Collection making connections between the portraits and their own life experiences.

 Pupils explore the lives of children from the past by learning to read two historic family portraits.
 Through discussion, role play, and drawing this interactive session encourages pupils to think, imagine and make connections between the portraits and their own life experiences.

 Pupils discover stories about the lives of significant individuals from the past.
 Through questioning, observation and drawing pupils explore how the lives and achievements of the sitter have been portrayed in the portraits and consider the role their display in the Gallery plays in informing our understanding of the sitter.

 Image banner: Photograph Marysa Dowling ©National Portrait Gallery, London

 A unique opportunity for students to meet artists associated with the National Portrait Gallery.